-Fetal/Neonatal Adverse Reactions

-Premature Closure of Fetal Ductus Arteriosus

-Avoid use of NSAIDs in women at about 30 weeks gestation and later in pregnancy, because NSAIDs, including ibuprofen and famotidine tablet, can cause premature closure of the fetal ductus arteriosus (see Data).

-origonyouranimosevolitata interial impairment of an NSAID is necessary at about 20 weeks gestation or later in pregnancy, limit the use to the lowest effective dose and shortest duration possible.
+Clinical Considerations Fetal/Neonatal Adverse Reactions Premature Closure of Fetal Ductus Arteriosus: Avoid use of NSAIDs in women at about 30 weeks gestation and later in pregnancy, because NSAIDs, including ibuprofen and famotidine tablet, can cause premature closure of the fetal ductus arteriosus (see Data diran NSAND is necessary at about 20 weeks gestation or later in pregnancy, limit the use to the lowest effective dose and shortest duration possible.
 If ibuprofen and famotidine tablet treatment is needed for a pregnant woman, consider monitoring with ultrasound for oligohydramnios.
-If oligohydramnios occurs, discontinue ibuprofen and famotidine tablet and follow up according to clinical practice (see Data).
+If oligohydramnios occurs, discontinue ibuprofen and famotidine tablet and follow up according to advised version (see Date). clinical practice (see Data)